Madurai metropolitan area

-The Madurai Metropolitan Area, is the 31st largest metropolitan area in India and is the third largest metropolitan area in the state of Tamil Nadu only next to Chennai and Coimbatore.
-The Madurai Metropolitan Area consists of the city of Madurai and its suburbs in Madurai district.
+The Madurai Metropolitan Area, is the 17th largest metropolitan area in India and is the third largest metropolitan area in the state of Tamil Nadu only next to Chennai, Coimbatore The Madurai Metropolitan Area consists of the city of Madurai and its suburbs in Madurai district.

 Composition

 The Madurai urban agglomeration is a metropolitan area in Tamil Nadu state, consisting of the city of Madurai and its suburbs.
 It consists of a municipal corporation and suburban areas spread out in parts of Madurai district.